Seamless High-Resolution Terrain Reconstruction: A Prior-Based Vision Transformer Approach: Results

-Although the MAE and RMSE of the natural vegetated landscapes were higher, the extracted stream networks in those landscapes were more accurate.
-Note that Diamond Fork Canyon is steeper, and compared to Casa Diablo Mountain, it is characterized by higher network density (14 \,km/km² vs. 11 \,km/km²) and a higher mean slope (59.73° vs. 32.23°).
+Although MAE and RMSE of the natural vegetated landscapes were higher, the extracted stream networks in those landscapes were more accurate.
+Note that Diamond Fork Canyon is steeper, and compared with Casa Diablo Mountain, it is characterized by higher network density (14 \,km/km² vs. 11 \,km/km²) and a higher mean slope (59.73° vs. 32.23°).

+Basin accuracy metrics for natural (bare) and vegetated landscapes are presented in Table~\ref{tab:basins_mean}.
+Overall, the predicted DEM consistently provides more accurate basin delineation compared with SRTM.
+In bare landscapes, both SRTM and the predicted DEM achieve relatively high accuracy; however, the predicted DEM outperforms SRTM, achieving an IoU of 0.9225 compared with 0.8700.

+In vegetated landscapes, overall accuracy is lower for both datasets, reflecting an increased complexity of terrain representation under vegetation cover.
+Nevertheless, the improvement obtained using the predicted DEM is more pronounced, with an IoU of 0.8444 compared to 0.7301 for SRTM.
+In addition to the quantitative metrics, we provide four representative examples to visually illustrate the improvement in basin delineation (Fig.~\ref{basins}).

-Three large-scale seamless DEMs are visually presented in Figure~\ref{DENVER} for the Denver area in Colorado, in Figure~\ref{Escalante_River} for the Escalante River region in Utah and in Figure~\ref{deadsea_low} for the Dead Sea in Israel.
-The quality of the DEMs is illustrated in the zoomed-in windows.
-Buildings and tree footprints are clearly visible in the 30-cm predicted DEM for Denver, small streams and tributaries are clearly depicted in the 60-cm predicted DEM for the Escalante River and sinkholes and streams in 15-cm predicted DEM in the Dead Sea shore.
+Two large-scale seamless DEMs are visually presented in Figure~\ref{Escalante_River} for the Escalante River region in Utah and in Figure~\ref{deadsea_low} for the Dead Sea in Israel.
+DEMs quality is illustrated in the zoomed-in windows.
+The small streams and tributaries are clearly depicted in the 60-cm predicted DEM for the Escalante River and sinkholes and streams in 15-cm predicted DEM in the Dead Sea shore.
 The 30-m SRTM of both of these areas, however, did not capture such fine details.
 Moreover, tens of thousands of patches were successfully reconstructed into a seamless DEM.
 There is no visible evidence of patch boundaries.
 Global features, such as continuous stream networks that span many patches, are coherently preserved in the final DEM.